The Last Dragon (novel)

 The Last Dragon is a children's fantasy novel by Silvana De Mari, first published in Italy in 2004 under the title L'ultimo elfo.
 Set in a post-apocalyptic world, it follows the journey of the last elf as he seeks out the last dragon so that the world can be renewed.
 Translated into English by Shaun Whiteside, it was published in the US by Miramax Books in 2006.
 It has also been published in the UK as The Last Elf.

-The author

-Silvana De Mari, born in 1953 in Caserta, Italy, is a writer, psychotherapist, and doctor.
-She lives in Turin with her family.
-She has a private psychotherapy practice, and formerly worked as a surgeon in both Italy and Ethiopia.
-L'ultimo elfo, her third children's book, was the first to be translated into English.
+It is the author's third children's book and the first to be translated into English.
 It has also been translated into French, German, Spanish, Portuguese, and several other languages.

 Plot summary

 In a two-part tale, the reader embarks on a journey of humor, sorrow, and tenderness, within a story of cultures colliding, highlighting a young orphaned elf, the last on earth, named Yorsh, full name Yorshkrunsquarklejolnerstrink.
 His village has been destroyed by torrential rain, and he finds himself living in a world plagued by intolerance, shrouded in darkness, hungry, cold, and wet.
 Upon meeting and being reluctantly befriended by a hunter named Monser and Sajra, a woman, Yorsh learns of a prophecy and of his importance in saving the world of this Dark Age.
 To fulfill the prophecy and bring the world into an age where the sun will shine again, he must first find another bereaved creature: the last dragon.
 Upon discovering the dragon, Yorsh decides to stay and keep him company.

 The second part of the story takes place thirteen years later; the dragon dies leaving him with an egg.
 Yorsh takes upon the task of raising the young dragon.
 Yorsh, coming to miss deeply his companions, Monser and Sajra, journeys back to the old village to find their daughter Robi, and learns of the hanging they endured for protecting him.
 Saddened, Yorsh decides he will protect the young orphaned Robi.
 Deciding to leave, the elf, young dragon, and Robi move to a new country, forming a new constitution to govern the population of their new world, “No one can hit anybody… And you can’t hang people, either.”